dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 ### Overview

 This quickstart gets you a single-host Kubernetes cluster with {{site.prodname}}
 in approximately 30 minutes.
+You must run the cluster on a linux system with a web browser (possibly a VM).
 You can use this cluster for testing and development.

 To deploy a cluster suitable for production, refer to [Installation](https://docs.projectcalico.org/master/getting-started/kubernetes/installation/).